-As I begin the summer, with all of its activities, I always refresh my commitment to spend some of it simply enjoying creation.
-This year I hope to continue my pursuit of elusive butterflies and their caterpillars, which I photograph and post to my Facebook page.
+Summer has passed and soon, we in the north, will enter the season of indoor activities.
+Each summer, I plan to spend more time enjoying creation.
+This year I feel cheated.
+Family obligations put me on the road for most of August and September.
+I haven't had time to pursue elusive butterflies and their caterpillars.
+I have a new close-up macro lens for my camera that I haven't had time to use.
 Learning which caterpillar becomes which butterfly has helped me to appreciate the complexity of God’s creation.
 Where before I saw woods and meadow, now I see habitat, biodiversity, and adaptation.
 This is a spiritual maturation that Genesis 1 and Psalm 8 encourage.
-What lays ahead of us should be a season of wonder.